 This is a permanent full time position, 37.5 hours a week, salary negotiable dependent on experience.

 This is a 2.5 year apprenticeship style programme where you will work under the supervision of one of our Qualified Instructors training assistance dogs for children with autism.
+Upon completion of your 2.5year on the job training you will be offered a role as an Assistance Dog Instructor.

 This role is central to the delivery of our assistance dog service and as a national charity you will be involved in training the dogs and clients throughout Ireland.